 All of this combines to create an area with a more high-brow, academic feel.

 Both neighbourhoods are safe and clean, with Bloomsbury being a little more residential than Holborn.
-So if you’d like to base yourself in central location without the frenetic pace – these could be perfect.
+So if you’d like to base yourself in a central location without the frenetic pace – these could be perfect.

 Holborn and Bloomsbury Highlights